-Prepaid items are the homeowner’s insurance, mortgage interest, and property taxes that you pay when you buy a home.
+Prepaid items are homeowner’s insurance, mortgage interest, and property taxes you pay at closing when you buy a home.

-- Where to find prepaid items on the Loan Estimate
+Where are prepaid costs on the Loan Estimate?

 Page 2 of the Loan Estimate divides the prepaid items into two sections, Prepaids and Initial Escrow Payment at Closing.

 Lenders require proof that you have homeowner’s insurance on the property.
-Homeowner’s insurance protects you and the lender in the event of an accident or disaster involving your home.
+Homeowner’s insurance protects you and the lender in an accident or disaster involving your home.

-Before you purchase a home, you must buy insurance that covers the property for the next 12-months.
-In our example, the buyer paid $998 for insurance coverage from October of this year through October of next year.
+Before you purchase a home, you must buy insurance that covers the property for the next 12 months.
+In our example, the buyer paid $1,440 for insurance coverage for one year.

 To satisfy the lender's requirements for homeowner's insurance,

 Prepaid Interest is mortgage interest you pay to the lender from the day you sign the loan agreement through the last day of the month.
-For example, the buyer closed on October 28.
-She prepaid interest for the 4-days left in the month.
-At $31.17 per day, the prepaid interest cost her $125.
+For example, the buyer closed on August 26.
+He prepaid interest for the 6-days left in the month.
+At $59.38 per day, the prepaid interest cost him $356.

 You can lower the amount of money you’ll need at closing by scheduling the closing date for the end of the month.
-If the homeowner in our example closed on October 1, she would prepay interest for 31-days, costing her $966.
-Instead, she closed at the end of the month, prepaid interest for 4-days, and saved $841.
+If the homeowner in our example closed on August 1, he would prepay interest for 31 days, costing her $1,840.78.
+Instead, he closed at the end of the month, prepaid interest for six days, and saved $1,484.78.

 The initial escrow payment is the money you deposit with the lender that the lender will use to pay future homeowner’s insurance and property taxes.
-If you set up an escrow account, deposit 2-months of homeowner’s insurance and 2-months of property taxes when you close.
+If you set up an escrow account, deposit three months of homeowner’s insurance and three months of property taxes when you close.

-Initial Escrow Payment = 2-months of homeowner’s insurance + 2-months property taxes.
+- Initial Escrow Payment = 3 months of homeowner’s insurance + 3 months of property taxes.

-If you escrow, the payments you send to the lender each month includes insurance and taxes.
+If you escrow, the monthly payments you send to the lender include insurance and taxes.
 The lender deposits the insurance and tax portions into the escrow account.
 When the bills are due, the lender withdraws money from the account to pay them.

-Look at the Payment Calculation on Page 1 of the Loan Estimate to see if your loan requires an escrow and how much the lender plans to put aside each month for insurance and taxes.
+Look at the Payment Calculation on Page 1 of the Loan Estimate to see if your loan requires an escrow and how much the lender plans to put aside monthly for insurance and taxes.

-Remember the initial escrow payment, the 2-months you deposit at closing?
+Remember the initial escrow payment, the three months deposited at closing?
 The lender calls it a cushion.
 It’s extra money that the lender holds in reserve.
-If your insurance or taxes increase, the lender would use the cushion to pay for it, and then increase the escrow portion of your monthly payments.
+If your insurance or taxes increase, the lender will use the cushion to pay for it, increasing the escrow portion of your monthly payments.

-On the other hand, if by some miracle your insurance or taxes decrease, the lender would lower your escrow and your total monthly payment would decrease.
-Since lenders may not hold more than a 2-month cushion, you could get an escrow refund check.
+On the other hand, if your insurance or taxes decrease by some miracle, the lender would lower your escrow, and your total monthly payment would decrease.
+Since lenders may not hold more than a 3-month cushion, you could get an escrow refund check.

 Don’t pick one lender over another just because their prepaid items are less.
 How much you actually prepay for insurance and taxes will end up the same no matter which lender you choose.